validmind/documentation/internal/templates/next-steps.md

 ## Next steps

 You can look at the output produced by the {{< var validmind.developer >}} right in the notebook where you ran the code, as you would expect.
-But there is a better way: use the ValidMind platform to work with your model documentation.
+But there is a better way: use the ValidMind Platform to work with your model documentation.

 ### Work with your model documentation

-1. From the [**Model Inventory**](https://app.prod.validmind.ai/model-inventory) in the ValidMind Platform UI, go to the model you registered earlier.
+1. From the [**Model Inventory**](https://app.prod.validmind.ai/model-inventory) in the {{< var validmind.platform >}}, go to the model you registered earlier.

 2. Click and expand the **Model Development** section.